 Eagle Farm Racecourse:

 Racing at Eagle Farm is governed by the Brisbane Racing Club.
-Located about 7kms from the centre of Brisbane, the track was renovated in 2010.
+Located about 7kms from the centre of Brisbane.

-The Brisbane Racing Club is Queensland’s leading thoroughbred race club conducting more than 90 race meetings at Eagle Farm and Doomben Racecourses each year.
-Highlights on the BRCs calendar include the Channel Seven Brisbane Racing Carnival which features the Doomben 10,000 and AAMI Stradbroke.
-For more information about Eagle Farm racing, visit the official website www.brc.com.au.
+The BRC is Queensland’s leading thoroughbred race club conducting more than 90 race meetings at Eagle Farm and Doomben Racecourses each year.
+Highlights on the calendar include the Brisbane Racing Carnival which features the Doomben 10,000 and AAMI Stradbroke.

 Eagle Farm Racecourse Map & Barriers Guide: